FPANet: Frequency-based Video Demoireing using Frame-level Post Alignment: Experiments

 \subsubsection{Effect of Temporal Feature Alignment by PAM}

-We further compare our temporal feature alignment called Post Align Module (PAM) with existing Pyramid Cascade Deformable technique~\cite{wang2019edvr}, which is utilized in VDmoire~\cite{dai2022video} to extract implicitly aligned features between consecutive frames.
+We further compare our temporal feature alignment method Post Align Module (PAM) with existing Pyramid Cascade Deformable technique~\citep{wang2019edvr}, which is utilized in VDmoire~\citep{dai2022video} to extract implicitly aligned features between consecutive frames.
 As we summarized in Table~\ref{table:pam_ablation}, our proposed method outperforms the alternative in all metrics, including PSNR, SSIM, and LPIPS: 0.45 dB, 0.004, and 0.009 gains in PSNR, SSIM, and LPIPS, respectively.
+Additionally, we report the performance when the position of PAM is changed from the decoder to the encoder.
+The difference between PCD and pre-align is that pre-align combines the auxiliary features from nearby frames inside the main architecture, whereas PCD does so before the main architecture.
+The results demonstrate that post-align technique is effective in demoiré task especially in pixel-level distortion (PSNR) while maintaining perceptual quality (SSIM and LPIPS) compared with pre-align.